11 stunning coastal walks in St Ives, Cornwall

 Directions

-• Take the footpath towards Bowling Green from the car park at the west end of Porthmeor Beach.
+• Take the footpath towards the bowling green from the car park at the west end of Porthmeor Beach.
 After half a mile, go through the gate and continue walking in the same direction towards the bench on the headland.
 Then, take the path to the left of the bench, heading uphill.
 Cross the low wall and proceed to the next wall.

 • Turn right onto the coastal footpath.
 Follow it for about eight miles until you reach Porthmeor Cove.
 The path is rocky and passes very close to a gully.